radish-es/casebook-property/content/concepts/_index.md

 ---
 title: Concepts
 type: docs
-weight: 2
+weight: 6
 # Can set the section to collapse here
 bookCollapseSection: true
+published: true
 ---

-Collection of key concepts in the course.
+This section contains short explanations or definitions of key concepts used in the course, with links to related material.